karoo-ca/taskiq-pg/README.md

 # TaskIQ - asyncpg

-TaskIQ-asyncpg is a plugin for taskiq that adds a new result backend and a new broker based on PostgreSQL and [asyncpg](https://github.com/MagicStack/asyncpg).
+TaskIQ-pg is a plugin for taskiq that adds a new result backend and a new broker based on PostgreSQL and [asyncpg](https://github.com/MagicStack/asyncpg).

 The broker makes use of Postgres' built in `LISTEN/NOTIFY` functionality.